The 48th (Northamptonshire) Regiment

 In 1872, the 48th had an average strength of 65 men.
 It had 36 admissions (554/1000 mean strength) into hospital with 1 death in hospital and 1 among the invalids (30.77/1000 mean strength).

-On 5 Feb 1872, the 48th left Floriana Barracks and embarked on HMS Crocodile for Madras.
-It arrived in India on 28 February 1872.
+5 Feb 1872 The 48th left Floriana Barracks and embarked on HMS Crocodile for Bombay.
+It disembarked in India on 28 February 1872.